alexissavin/terraform-provider-solidserver/README.md

 Device resource allows to track devices on the network and link them with IP addresses.
 It support the following arguments:

 *`name` - (Required) The name of the device to create.
+* `class` - (Optional) An optional object class name allowing to store and display custom meta-data.
+* `class_parameters` - (Optional) An optional object class parameters allowing to store and display custom meta-data as key/value.

 ```
 resource "solidserver_device" "my_first_device" {